 What is the Mortgage Debt-to-Income Ratio?

 Lenders break out the debt-to-income ratio further into front-end and back-end ratios.
-Typically, the ratio uses your monthly debt payments and income.
+Typically, the debt ratio uses your monthly debt payments and income.
 Therefore, the denominator is your monthly income.
-The bank calculates the ratios based on your gross monthly income or before your employer takes out any payroll or other deductions.
+The bank calculates the debt ratios based on your gross monthly income or before your employer takes out any payroll or other deductions.
 It also includes other income, such as interest.

 The numerator depends on whether you are calculating the front-end or back-end ratio.
 A bank’s front-end ratio adds your housing expenses.
 This includes your monthly mortgage payment, taxes, homeowner’s insurance, and maintenance fees/common charges.
 The back-end ratio is more extensive.
 This is everything the front-end ratio includes plus your other monthly debt.
 So, monthly payments for items such as student loans, car loans, credit cards, and alimony are also added.
 Payments for items such as utilities, food, and healthcare are not part of the calculation.

 However, while you and your lenders know your existing debt payments, this is not the case for your housing expenses, which are estimated.
 This is not as challenging as it appears, though.
 You can use any free online mortgage calculator to figure out your mortgage payment, including principal, interest, taxes, and insurance.
-Generally, homeowner’s insurance is $1,000 to $2,000 per year, and you can figure the property taxes based on several buildings that you are interested in.
+Generally, homeowner’s insurance is $1,000 to $2,000 per year, and you can figure the property taxes based on several buildings you are interested in.
 You can do the same thing for maintenance fees or common charges.

 Strict New York City Co-op boards